SebastianBessoudo/ME-405-NERF-Gun-Turret/README.md

 # ME-405-NERF-Gun-Turret
 Calpoly ME 405 Class term project in building a NERF gun turret that can auto-fire on a target
+## Authors:
+Sebastian Bessoudo, Nathaniel Davis
+## Introduction
+The goal for this project is to design an autonomous NERF gun turret that detects and tracks a target and fires a projectile.
+For the tournament, the launcher must turn 180 degrees with a motor and align itself using an infrared camera to face and hit the target within 10 seconds.
+There must also be an emergency shutdown button that can be pushed or a red exposed wire that can be pulled  to stop the automation of the turret at any time.
+## Hardware Design
+Our design comprises four wooden blocks supporting a slender 3D-printed component below a Lazy Susan.
+This Susan is linked to a laser-cut wooden piece equipped with a rail attachment for the NERF gun and an additional compartment designed to house the servo for trigger firing.
+The underside of the 3D-printed component securely fastens the front section of a DC motor (37d 50-70 encoder), while its tip connects to the laser-cut wooden piece, facilitating rotation of the upper system via the Lazy Susan mechanism.
+The rail attachment accommodates the NERF gun and also features a dedicated compartment for a torque servo motor positioned at a higher level to engage the trigger mechanism.
+Rubber bands are employed to secure all components in place to prevent the servo motor from dislodging.
+The wooden blocks, 3D-printed pieces, and the lower section of the Lazy Susan are firmly fastened together with screws, while the upper portion is assembled using nuts and bolts for added stability.
+Additionally, an 'L'-shaped metal prop away from the assembly to support the infrared camera in place.